ni5arga/waifu-bot-discord/README.md

 # waifu-bot-discord
-A Discord bot to fetch random waifu images
+A Discord bot to fetch random waifu images!
+Send `-waifu` or `!waifu` to fetch images.